Staff Career Development

 Staff Career Development program summary

-- Delivered via our interactive online career management system and “face to face” as required (refer “Note” below)
+- Delivered via our interactive online "Career Talk" career management system and “face to face” as required (refer “Note” below)

 - Work from the comfort of the participant’s workplace or home interacting with the consultant 24/7 Australia wide

-- Initial detailed assessment process to identify unique skills, personality traits, career aspirations/pathways, personal values and possible re-training options
+- The initial detailed assessment process to identify unique skills, personality traits, career aspirations/pathways, personal values and possible re-training options

-- Written report and psychometric assessment showing potential occupations, sectors and target market organisations Australia wide
+- A written report and psychometric assessment showing potential occupations, sectors and target market organisations Australia wide

 - CV (crafted by a professional resume writer)